 From time to time the school arranges day trips or visits offsite for pupils, for which parents or carers complete and sign a consent form for the activity.
 Parents or carers who volunteer to assist on these trips do so under the supervision of the visit organiser and are required to complete a Self-Declaration Form prior to the activity.
-The school also carries out a risk assessment of the activity to ensure all eventualities are covered and all adults in the team know what to do in the event of an accident or emergency.
+The school also carries out a risk assessment of the activity to ensure all eventualities are covered and all adults in the team are briefed by the visit organiser on what to do in the event of an accident or emergency.